aleitner/OldEnglish/README.md

 ### Beowulf and Old Germanic Meter

-### Old English Meter: And Introduction by Terasawa
+### Old English Meter: An Introduction, by Terasawa

 ### A Comparative Study of Old English Meter